 The central meeting place for students, the Benham-Pence Student Center, is located on Alumni Way.

-The Student Center lower level has seen extensive renovations in 2009.
-The newly renovated games room, Doppelgängers, opened in February 2009 and Founders, a popular performance venue and pub, opened in October 2009, completing a total renovation of the lower level of the student center.
-Doppelgängers features big screen televisions, multiple gaming systems, popular arcade games and classic table games such as table tennis, air hockey and billiards.
-The Gus Geil Lounge, also in the lower level, features a large-screen television above the fireplace, a seating area and several new computers.
-The campus mail room and Union Board office are also in the lower level.
+After an extensive renovation of the lower level in 2009, the student center opened Doppelgangers, a game room and Founders, a popular performance venue and pub.
+Doppelgangers houses big screen televisions, multiple gaming systems, popular arcade games and classic table games such as table tennis, air hockey and billiards.
+The Gus Geil Lounge, also in the lower level, features a large-screen television above the fireplace, a seating area and several computers.
+The campus mail room and Union Board office are also on the lower level.

-The Student Center provides the main source for communication to students living on campus and houses the Office of Student Involvement.
-Student Invovlement is responsible for many campus wide events, such as the Student Activities Fair and Homecoming Parade, which both take place in front of the Student Center on Alumni Way.
+The Student Center provides the main source for communication to students living on campus and houses the Office of Student Involvement, which is responsible for many campus wide events, such as the Student Involvement Fair and Witt Late Night.